h3abionet/h3ameta/README.md

 ```

 ## 2. Using the `h3ameta` workflow:
+Once the `h3ameta` workflow has been setup (dataset, `Singularity` containers/images, `kraken2` database and `braken` database), you're ready to use the workflow.
+There are two ways parameters can be passed to the pipelin: (1) using a config file, which is passed to the pipeline using the `-c` option; and (2) passing options directly on the command line.
+This walk-through uses both options.
+The config files are located in the `data/confs/` directory of the test dataset downloaded in **1.2.** (have a look at them).

 ### 2.1.
 Data QC (optional)
+The data QC step is optional.
+It is for assessing quality of your reads and removing low quality bases and contaminating adapters.
 #### 2.1.1.
 Read QC with `fastqc`:
 ```
 ## Using a configuration file